-As can be seen from the detail to cover rough II (right, top), Warrior was to be a Studio System product and in fact my partner Graham did get a co-publisher credit in the first two issues with the editorial address starting out at the studio’s somewhat insalubrious Soho location of 10 Frith Street, London W1.
-A first floor corner location, half of the windows looked down into Bateman Street, somewhat distracting as this was where all the ladies of the night plied their trade.
-In fact, while I left our 1981 Christmas party early, I gather that later on that evening, full of seasonal spirit, Garry Leach and Jerry Paris (possibly with Steve Dillon in tow) invited the street girls up for a drink!
+As can be seen from the detail to cover rough number two (right, top), Warrior was to be a Studio System product and in fact my partner Graham did get a co-publisher credit in the first two issues, along with the editorial address starting out at the studio’s somewhat insalubrious Soho location of 10 Frith Street, London W1.
+A first floor corner location, half of the windows looked down into Bateman Street, this was somewhat distracting as it was the corner where all the ladies of the night plied their trade.
+In fact when I left our 1981 Christmas party early, I gather that later on that evening, full of seasonal spirit, Garry Leach and Jerry Paris (possibly with Steve Dillon in tow) invited the street girls up for a drink!

 Doing the Time Warp again, below is a real hoot from December 2000.
-It will take a while to get to the full story but I just stumbled across this letter so I couldn’t resist scanning it in along with the “offending” cover because I thought you’d like a taste of things to come when I get finished with the 1980s (and 1990s, for that matter!).
+It will take a while to get to the full Comics International story but I just stumbled across this letter so I couldn’t resist scanning it in along with the “offending” cover because I thought you’d like a taste of things to come when I get through the 1980s (and 1990s, for that matter!).

 Time Warp Two: That dear old rascal Mick Anglo, who had been editorially packaging Marvelman for original publisher L. Miller & Son from 1954-1963, reached the ripe old age of 95 before dying on October 31, 2011.
 But a year before his demise, he was fortunate enough to see the promise Dez Skinn had made to him back in 1982 finally come to fruition when Marvel Comics released reprints of the 1950s strips in line of trade paperback collections (Marvelman Classic and Young Marvelman Classic) and a standard 32 page mini-series, Marvelman Family’s Finest featuring some stunning new cover art to liven up their black and white interiors for a more demanding audience.
 But with the mini-series sales plummeting to less than 4,000 copies by the sixth issue end of the run and the chunky collections below 300 by volumes 2 and 3 respectively, any further publication looked unlikely.

-But perhaps the last laugh in all this goes to the late Mick Anglo, who prophetically summed things up in issue 65 of the original run, with an unfortunate naming of the film company involved with Marvelman!
+But perhaps the last laugh in all this does go to Mick Anglo, who prophetically summed things up in issue 65 of the original run, with an unfortunate naming of the film company involved with Marvelman!

 Obviously Mick Anglo wasn’t aware back then of the most firm IPC Magazines rule mentioned here a few pages back.
 The one which covered blurry printing creating embarrassment: “…the most important rule of all was to avoid two words, flick and Clint.”

-So if you’ve fond memories of the Warrior printing of Alan Moore’s Marvelman strips, while waiting for me to cover its full chequered history, check here for possibly the only place you can get them here.
+So if you’ve fond memories of the Warrior printing of Alan Moore’s Marvelman strips, while waiting for me to cover its full chequered history, check here for possibly the only place you can get them: Warrior.

 To be continued…